cltl/ma-communicative-robots/data/README.md

 column of the csv file that contains the text of an utterance (#0#0 would refer to the header and the first column).
 Other columns can be used to represent the speaker (column 0 in our example) of the utterance and the start and end time of speaking (possibly derived from an audio file).
 The complete conversation for a scenario can thus be represented through a single CSV file with all utterances, identifiers and temporal grounding on separate rows.

+Note: In the case of text, it is also possible to represent the data only in the JSON file and not separately in a CSV file.

+Note: Text as data can be derived from the audio data, in which case it is a form of annotation, or it can be raw data (without audio) for example taken from chat platforms, forums or novels.

 An annotation of the above text fragment is shown below.
 The segment is defined by the start and end offset position in the text utterance from row 1 and column 1 in the CSV file.
 The annotation of the segment shown here defines the offset range as a Token which